OneManMonkeySquad/UtilityAI/readme.md

 Bare-bones utility ai implementation for [Unity3d](https://unity3d.com).

 Features:
-- One asset per agent type shared by all agents
+- One "brain" asset per agent type shared by all agents
 - Very fast
 - Simple to expand and maintain
 - This library is small and simple and can be a basis for your own implementation